roastedroot/quarkus-proxy-wasm/README.md

 This Quarkus extension allows you to use Proxy-Wasm plugins to filter requests to Jakarta REST (formerly known as JAX-RS) endpoints.

-Adding a Proxy-Wasm plugin to a JAX-RS endpoint is as simple as adding a `@WasmPlugin` annotation to a method:
+Adding a Proxy-Wasm plugin to a JAX-RS endpoint is as simple as adding a `@ProxyWasm` annotation to a method:

 ```java
 package org.example;